WordPress/openverse/documentation/general/zero_downtime_database_management.md

 What "short" means is up for debate, but an initial benchmark can be the Openverse production frontend deployments, which currently take about 10 minutes.
-Longer than this seems generally unreasonable to expect someone to keep a very close eye on the process.
+Longer than this seems generally unreasonable to expect someone to keep a close eye on the process.
 Sticking to zero-downtime deployments helps keep short deployments the norm.
 Even though it sometimes asks us to deploy more _often_, those deployments can—and in all likelihood, should—be spread over multiple days.
 This makes the expectation of keeping a close watch on the deployment more sustainable long-term and helps encourage us to deploy more